lywysocki/Dart-CS330/README.md

 - [GeeksforGeeks](https://www.geeksforgeeks.org/dart-tutorial)

 #### "Hello World" Program
 In order to display "Hello World!" to the console, a top-level `main()` function is needed--and required by every app.
 The top-level `print()` function can be used to display text on the console.
-Dart requires every statement to be ended with a semicolon(;)--a statement terminator.
+Dart requires every statement to be ended with a semicolon(`;`)--a statement terminator.
+The following can be written to display "Hello World!" to your console:
 ```
 void main() {
   print('Hello World!');